 Do you need to buy a ticket to visit?

 Yes, Painshill is a ticketed garden attraction.
 Entry includes access to the gardens for one day and all proceeds go towards the protection and upkeep of the historic landscape.
-Due to the current situation you must have booked a ticket online in advance (unless you are a Painshill member).
+We highly recommend buying tickets online in advance.

 Is there an historic house?